nmshd/documentation/_docs_integrate/11-connector-configuration.md

 ### autoAcceptRelationshipCreationChanges <a href="{% link _docs_integrate/03-connector-modules.md %}#autoacceptrelationshipcreationchanges"><i class="fas fa-fw fa-info-circle"/></a> {#autoacceptrelationshipcreationchanges}

-It is not recommended to use this module for production szenarios.
+It is not recommended to use this Module for production szenarios.
 {: .notice--danger}

 ```json